NiteeshReddy007/Text_Summariser/README.md

     git clone <your-repository-url>
     cd <repository-folder-name>
     ```
-    If you are running this from your local files directly, navigate to the project directory (`/Users/niteeshreddy/Desktop/Test/`) in your terminal.

 2.  **Build and Run with Docker Compose:**
     This command will build the Streamlit application image and start both the application container and the Ollama service container.
     ```bash